 Receiving high-quality dental treatment is just as important for children as it is for adults.
-At Suburban Dental, we take great pride in helping our younger patients achieve excellent oral health and pediatric dental services in the community.
+At Suburban Dental, we take great pride in helping our younger patients achieve excellent oral health and in offering pediatric dental services to this community.

 Maintaining positive dental health and a great-looking smile is a process that starts early in life.
 Young people need to take precautions just as older people do to prevent any serious conditions.

 We feature a top-notch pediatric dentistry program that helps children and parents understand how to prevent serious oral health problems and issues.
 Children and teens who make regular dental visits during their younger years are much more likely to good oral health and strong teeth throughout their life.
 We ensure every child feels relaxed and comfortable and excited for their next visit.
 Our lobby features refreshments for kids as they wait for their appointment, TVs to entertain them during the visit and extended hours to make it easier to arrange an appointment that works with their school schedule and other activities.

 Pediatric dentistry includes using sealants to help prevent cavities and tooth decay on a child’s back molars.
 This is a proven preventive treatment that works by applying a thin acrylic coating over the teeth and allowing it to harden, which keeps out unwanted bacteria and plague that could otherwise harm the teeth.

 Additionally, using fluoride applications to strengthen your child’s tooth enamel is extremely helpful in preventing decay.
 This involves applying fluoride directly to the teeth—it will bond the enamel and help keep teeth strong and healthy and potentially reverse decay.

 What is a pediatric dentist?